eleanord09/eleanord09.github.io/journal/index.md

 # Hello!
-I'm Eleanor and this is my journal
+I'm Eleanor DeCarmine and this is my journal

 In my journal I will write about: